• Skip to primary navigation

 3. Fill out any applications the school requires for its own aid, and meet the deadlines.

 • A Nonprofit or Private Organization: Many organizations offer scholarships or grants to help students pay for college.
-This free money can make a real difference in how affordable your education is.
+This free money can make a real difference in your education’s affordability.

 Where You Start Financial Aid:

 The FAFSA is the place to start — and it’s free: To qualify for many types of aid, you’ll need to complete the Free Application for Federal Student Aid (FAFSA).
-By completing and submitting a FAFSA, you will automatically be considered for federal student aid.
+Completing and submitting a FAFSA will automatically be considered for federal student aid.
 In addition, your state and college may use your FAFSA information to determine your eligibility for nonfederal aid.
 This application gives you access to these types of aid (Federal student aid includes):

 • Grants: Money you don’t have to pay back.
 In the United States, grants come from a wide range of government departments, colleges, universities or public and private trusts.
 Some examples of grants commonly applied for in the U.S.: